Arthritis is a silent, insidious and painful joint disorder that ruins many lives.

 2) Repair articular cartilage damage

-The damaged cartilage at the ends of your bones can be regenerated using an advanced surgical technique called a paste graft that uses stem cells to harness the body’s natural healing powers.
+The damaged cartilage at the ends of your bones can be regenerated using an advanced surgical technique called a paste graft that stimulates the body’s natural healing powers.

 3) Relieve the source of wear

 To prevent the arthritis returning, you must address the underlying cause of the damaged articular cartilage.
 It is possible to fix or replace your meniscus cartilage and/or ligaments and to realign your joints with surgery or physical therapy.